Nambu-Covariant Many-Body Theory I: Perturbative Approximations

 The main physics motivation behind the formal developments presented here is the description of nuclear systems and particularly of superfluid neutron matter.
 For the last $50$ years, Hartree-Fock-Bogoliubov (HFB) calculations, or their extensions, have predicted superfluid gaps with a fluctuating magnitude depending on the inter-nucleonic interaction and on the additional many-body corrections taken into account~\cite{Tamagaki1970,Hoffberg1970,Takatsuka1993,Baldo1998,Dean2003,Schwenk2004,Khodel2004,Ding2016,Drischler2017,Rios2017a}.
 For example, the question of whether a ${}^{3}PF_2$ gap contributes significantly to the structure and dynamics of homogeneous neutron matter, and if so at what densities and temperatures, is still an open problem~\cite{Dean2003,Yakovlev2004b}.
 Simultaneously, some models of neutron star cooling have shown a better agreement with observations when assuming the ${}^{3}PF_2$ gap to be small enough~\cite{Page1992,Yakovlev2004a,Yakovlev2004b,Blaschke2013}.
 The potential tension between neutron star cooling observations and \emph{ab initio} nuclear estimates of the superfluid pairing gaps signals the need for clear and quantifiable predictions of the phase diagram of homogeneous neutron matter.

 This goal requires developing an approach that can be used to estimate many-body corrections, similarly to what is done routinely in the normal phase~\cite{Hebeler2015,Rios2020,Drischler2019,Drischler2021}.
-Ideally, one would also like to be able to include non-perturbative diagrammatic summations in the description, to quantify and clarify the importance of the so-called screening corrections, one of the longstanding issues in the field~\cite{Schwenk2004,Shen2005}.
-For nuclear physics applications at high densities, two-, but also three- and higher-body interactions, need to be considered.
-Finally, the approach should be formulated at non-zero temperature, to explore the complete phase diagram extensively.
+Ideally, one would like to include non-perturbative diagrammatic summations in the description, to quantify and clarify the importance of the so-called screening corrections, one of the longstanding issues in the field~\cite{Schwenk2004,Shen2005}.
+In addition, two- and three-body interactions should be considered.
+Finally, the approach should be formulated at non-zero temperature in order to explore extensively the phase diagram.